adr-1an/syslogger/README.md

-# syslogger
+# SysLogger
-A python program that will log everything currently running on a Linux computer, and will save the logs for up to 30 days.
+*A python program that will log everything currently running on a Linux computer, and will save the logs for up to 30 days.*

 HOW TO USE:
 Install the dependencies using pip or pip3 (if not installed already) :